 The weight of this section is a combination of the previous two, giving it a 100% weight towards the final exam prep outcomes.

-In order to fully take advantage of the study guide, students are advised to:
+To fully take advantage of the study guide, students are advised to:

-- Be thorough with the text book provided with whatever certification, and use this absorption of info to answer the assignment questions as best you can.
+- Be thorough with the textbook provided with whatever certification, and use this absorption of info to answer the assignment questions as best you can.

 - Use the assignment answers provided to compare with your answers.

 - Study the general terms and study them well.

 This is the real turning point in their personal trainer exam success, as do many students.
 For that reason, I rate the study guide quite highly.

 The study guide is also the only study material consistent with ALL tiers of ALL certification packages offered by Trainer Academy.
 That goes to show how essential it is.

 Continuing on with the study guide is the audio study guide for your PT final exam.
 This audio guide coincides with the assignment questions and answers contained in the written study guide.